 Although the superordinate themes were built on the data in both groups respectively, we highlight that there were major differences between individual cases.
 In particular, we found Bruno and Dan’s experiences often to fall between both groups despite them belonging to the treatment-seeking group.

 Additionally, we were able to identify a supra-theme that surfaced through both groups: multidimensional cyclicality in enjoyment and meaning.
 To improve readability, we report the participants’ reflections of previous conclusions and language elsewhere (Supplement 3).
 Following the original reporting format, we next disclose each subordinate theme through individual cases, each of which involves elements from their group-specific themes and supra-themes.
-For feasibility, we additionally re-list relevant numeric changes in survey health scores at the end of each theme (all scales and related data summarized later in Table 2).
+For feasibility, we additionally re-list relevant numeric changes in survey health scores at the end of each theme (all scales and related data summarized in Table 2).

 Table 2.
 Changes in gaming-related time use and health scale scores.